Oluyomy/Tableau_Project/README.md

    -  C: Dashboard showing the first 6 countries with the highest number of death from TB in HIV positive cases,forecast and trendlines.

-    -Overall results show that 5 countries in Africa and and 1 in South Eastern Asia have the highest number of death caused by TB in HIV positive cases. it is also worthy of noting that according to the forecast, countries like Australia,Iran, USA will have TB deathrate near negligible in years to come.
+    -Overall results show that 5 countries in Africa and and 1 in South Eastern Asia have the highest number of death caused by TB in HIV positive cases.
+   - it is also worthy of noting that according to the forecast, countries like Australia,Iran, USA will have TB deathrate near negligible in years to come.
-    -Years with the highest rate of death cause by TB in HIV positive cases are between 2002-2004 for most regions.
+   - Years with the highest rate of death cause by TB in HIV positive cases are between 2002-2004 for most regions.
     - The following regions and countries with estimated prevalence of TB with population above 2,500,000. are as follows
         -  Africa(Democratic of Congo, Ethiopia,Nigeria,South Africa),
         - America(Brazil),Emirates(Pakistan),